LimeChain/codama-dart-examples/README.md

 # Codama-Dart Examples

-This repository contains a collection of example projects demonstrating how to use the **codama-dart renderer** in various scenarios.
-Each example showcases different ways to integrate codama-dart into your Dart and Solana workflows, making it easy to get started and explore its capabilities.
+This repository contains a collection of example projects that demonstrate how to use the codama-dart renderer in different scenarios.
+Each example shows how to integrate codama-dart into a Dart project and use it to generate client code from Solana program IDLs.

 ## Example Projects